Update: Apr 16, 2026

 created: <numeric, the unix time when the request was generated; Mind that the value is milliseconds!>,

-key_id: <string, the identifier of the key used for the MAC calculation>,
+key_id: <numeric, the identifier of the key used for the MAC calculation>,

 mac: <string, MAC for authentication>